 Satisfied that the column was in position, Esarhaddon and Tushratta urged their horses into a trot and quickly caught up with the line of Rohirric captives in front.
 Commanding the orcs to halt the line, Esarhaddon reined in his horse and scanned up and down the long procession.

-"My fine ladies, the excellency of your beauty has been recognized, and each night, one or more of you will be awarded the high honor of serving me whilst I dine.
-As yet, I have not made my choice, so there is still hope for all of you.
+"My fine ladies, the excellency of your beauty has been recognized.
+When I find myself desirous of fair company, I shall award one or more of you the high honor of serving me whilst I dine.
+As yet, I have not made my choice for this evening, so there is still hope for all of you.
 Until then, you may look forward with anticipation to the possibility of being chosen tonight."

 Elfhild lifted her head slightly and glanced back at the Gondorian slave men.
 Tears of sympathy pushed their way up and trickled down her face as she beheld once proud men now forced to toil for those against whom they had fought in the war.
 Her heart was filled with pity for their plight.
 What horrible tortures had these conquered warriors of Gondor been forced to endure at the hands of their enemies?
 The very thought was horrifying, for the folk of the Dark Lands were renowned for their cruelty.